ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/fixture-overview.md

 The following fixtures are included in the default setup.
 Any special interfaces they support is also noted; this information is relevant when replacing defaults fixtures, as discussed in the Examples section below.

-TODO maybe these lists go in separate pages, like reference pages.

 ### Appbar

 The `appbar` provides a means to open and track panels, or run custom commands.